Is Your Organization Painfully Slow to Change?

 - Networking and collaborating as a proud member of American Public Health Association and BoardSource.

-Curious about my education?
+Curious about Nancy’s education?

-I have a master’s degree in public affairs from University of Minnesota’s Humphrey School, a master’s in health communication from Boston University, and a bachelor’s degree in American Studies from University of Dayton.
+Nancy has a master’s degree in public affairs from University of Minnesota’s Humphrey School, a master’s in health communication from Boston University, and a bachelor’s degree in American Studies from University of Dayton.